 - Healthcare sustainability is not transparent within the medical school or at our affiliated hospitals, but the MS4SF chapter at Geisel is working to expand connections within sustainability across the campus.
-We are also planning an Earth Day Celebration to bridge the gap between climate change and health in our community. - Recommendations: Continued administrative support of student involvement in healthcare sustainability efforts and direct partnership with community organizations such as NH Healthcare Workers for Climate Action to further educate about planetary health within the Dartmouth community is needed.
+We hosted a public Earth Day celebration to bridge the gap between climate change and health in our community in April 2022.
+Several Grand Rounds speakers at DHMC also focused on PH topics in 2022. - Recommendations: Continued administrative support of student involvement in healthcare sustainability efforts and direct partnership with community organizations such as NH Healthcare Workers for Climate Action to further educate about planetary health within the Dartmouth community is needed.